oraichain/oraichain-static-files/mainnet-static-files/Trusted_validator.md

-# Tutorial to participate in
+# Tutorial to participate in the Oraichain mainnet

 ## Setup the trusted validator node